hiddenlayerai/hiddenlayer-model-scan-azure-devops-task/overview.md

     * `modelPath` (required): Path to the model(s), can either be a path to a single model in the repo, or a folder containing the model(s) in the repo
     * `apiUrl`: URL to the HiddenLayer API if you're using the OEM/self hosted version.
 Defaults to `https://api.us.hiddenlayer.ai`

-    * `failOnDetection`: True to fail the pipeline if a model is deemed malicious.
+    * `failOnDetections`: True to fail the pipeline if a model is deemed malicious.
 Defaults to `False`

     * `hlClientID` (**required for SaaS only**): Your HiddenLayer API Client ID